-Violation of rules, other than prohibited behaviors, will result in a verbal warning to the offender.
-That warning will be communicated to parents when appropriate.
+Violation of rules will result in a verbal warning to the offender, and removal from the session in the case of prohibited behaviors.
+General warnings given will be communicated to parents when appropriate.

-The second violation of any rule, not necessarily the one for which a warning was previously issued, will result in suspension of ice privileges for the balance of the session in progress.
+The second violation of any rule, including subsequent violations of the same rule, will result in suspension of ice privileges for the session in progress.
 The Rules and Ice Chair and parent will be notified.

 The Rules and Ice Chair may, at his/her discretion, refer any matters related to rule violations to the Board of Governors for further appropriate action.